kammitama5/kammitama5.github.io/_posts/2017-6-7-Wednesday-June-7th.md

   like Google Compute Engine and Cloud Session
   I did last year at the Google LA office.

 - That was fun.
-I was getting [soft-serve ice- cream](https://upload.wikimedia.org/wikipedia/en/e/e0/Android_Statues_2015.jpg) and a Googler tripped out over my [Rails Girls LA](http://railsgirls.com/la) t-shirt.
+I was getting [soft-serve ice-cream](https://upload.wikimedia.org/wikipedia/en/e/e0/Android_Statues_2015.jpg) and a Googler tripped out over my
+  [Rails Girls LA](http://railsgirls.com/la) t-shirt.
 Googs doesn't use Rails, but he said Ruby was a favourite, so he appreciated my t-shirt.